 Teaching emotional self-reliance at Brigham Young University-Idaho's Education Week, 2017.
 A podcast discussing how found employment using vocational rehabilitation services to become a university professor, researcher and mental heath advocate.
 (Produced by the VR Workforce Studio)

-Chapter One: Hopes & Dreams Anyone can search for a job.
-Embarking on your quest to find the ideal job can be both exciting and anxiety provoking.
-This booklet is designed to teach you essential employment tools (skills), empowering you to polish your professionalism.
-Hopefully land a job you want.
-This booklet has [...]
+Chapter One: Hopes & Dreams Embarking on your quest to find the ideal job can be both exciting and anxiety provoking.
+My booklet is designed to teach you essential employment skills, empowering you to polish your professionalism and land a job you want.
+This workbook has activities to complete and questions sprinkled throughout. [...]

 In 2016, The University of California San Diego invited me to be the keynote speaker for May’s Mental Health Awareness Month lighting ceremony.
 Little did they know, my journey involved seeking effective mental illness treatment not involving psychiatric medication.
 Perhaps they'd seen my success and assumed I was on medication.
 I wasn't.
 The eyes of the [...]